Why you’ll love this family favorite recipe!

 • Mini chocolate chips (or dairy free mini chocolate chips)

-2. Add the oats, baking soda and salt and mix well.
-Next, add the mini M&Ms and mini chocolate chips and stir well until combined.
+1. Mix-ins: Next, add the mini M&Ms and mini chocolate chips and stir well until combined.

-3. Line a large baking sheet with parchment paper and use a medium cookie scoop (about a heaping tablespoon) to scoop the dough out onto the prepared baking sheet.
+1. Scoop and chill: Line a large baking sheet with parchment paper and use a medium cookie scoop (about a heaping tablespoon) to scoop the dough out onto the prepared baking sheet.
 It’s okay if they’re close together.
 You could also chill the dough in the mixing bowl and scoop after they’re chilled.
+Cover the baking sheet with plastic wrap and refrigerate for at least 2 hours or up to 3 days.

-6. Bake in the pre-heated oven for 8-10 minutes, until the edges are crispy and the tops are just set.
-Allow to cool on the baking sheet for 5-10 minutes then transfer to a wire rack to cool completely.
+1. Bake: Transfer the chilled cookie dough onto the baking pan about 2-3 inches apart.
+Bake in the pre-heated oven for 8-10 minutes, until the edges are crispy and the tops are just set.

 Chilling the dough is the reason these flourless monster cookies don’t spread in the oven and taste so good!
 You cannot skip this step, so make sure you plan these cookies in advance!